MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Get-MgBetaVirtualEventWebinarSession.md

 # Get-MgBetaVirtualEventWebinarSession

 ## SYNOPSIS
-Sessions of the virtual event.
+Sessions for the virtual event.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgVirtualEventWebinarSession](/powershell/module/Microsoft.Graph.Bookings/Get-MgVirtualEventWebinarSession?view=graph-powershell-1.0)

 ## SYNTAX